griphiam/markphilpot_com/content/2016/anime_summer_retro.md

 Enjoyed? ✅ <br/>
 Want Second Season? ✅

 What a truly fantastic adaption!
 They were very faithful to the source material while still making it their own.
+The characters were fantastic and the humor actually translated very well to the screen.
 They also managed to end the season with both a resolution and a tease for more that was actually satisfying (though to be fair that might be because I've been reading the manga).
 I really, **really** hope there is a second season in store for us down the road.

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](http://www.crunchyroll.com/relife){: .link-nb}